In swipe at Trump, China tells U.N. tariffs could plunge world into recession

 He said "the realistic and viable way forward" was to promote "parallel progress in denuclearization and the establishment of a peace mechanism" to gradually build trust "through phased and synchronized actions."

+Trump has said he intends to revoke the U.S. signature to the treaty, which regulates the $70 billion global cross-border trade in conventional arms and seeks to keep weapons out of the hands of human rights abusers.

+So far, 104 countries have joined the pact, which the General Assembly approved in 2013.

-Wang reiterated comments made earlier in the week, stressing China's commitment to the principle of non-interference in the internal affairs of another country.
+Wang reiterated comments made earlier in the week, stressing China's commitment to the principle of non-interference in the internal affairs of another country, an apparent reference to Beijing's displeasure at criticism of its handling of protests in Hong Kong.

 "On the international stage, we speak for justice and oppose hegemonism or bullying," Wang said.

-Shortly before Wang's speech, China and Kiribati formally resumed diplomatic ties at ceremony he presided over at the Chinese Permanent Mission to the United Nations in New York.
+Shortly before Wang's speech, China and Kiribati formally resumed diplomatic ties at a ceremony he presided over at the Chinese Permanent Mission to the United Nations in New York.

 The move followed the Pacific island state's decision to ditch relations with Taiwan, which the United States supports with arms supplies and which Beijing considers a renegade province.

-"I do believe that there is much to learn and gain from the People's Republic of China and the reestablishment of our diplomatic relations is just the beginning," Kiribati's President Taneti Maamau said at the event.
+"I do believe that there is much to learn and gain from the People's Republic of China, and the re-establishment of our diplomatic relations is just the beginning," Kiribati's President Taneti Maamau said at the event.

 The Solomon Islands and Kiribati are the latest countries to switch relations to China, leaving self-ruled Taiwan with formal ties to only 15 countries.

-(Reporting by David Lawder, David Brunnstrom and Michelle Nichols; editing by Grant McCool)
+(Reporting by David Lawder, David Brunnstrom and Michelle Nichols; editing by Grant McCool and Jonathan Oatis)

 By David Lawder and David Brunnstrom